 Exercising More Control When Taking Photographs

-When a photographer approaches a scene intending to take a picture he looks for what composition he can include in the frame and what the lighting will bring to enhancing the image.
-Those actions can best be seen as finding the image and capturing it, but there is more to photography than that.
-While the camera (be it film based, DSLR or cellphone) is designed to quickly do that job, often automatically, it also has a lot of additional capabilities.
-It has a number of tools that the photographer can utilized to further interpret the scene before him.
+When we approach a scene of interest to take a picture we look for what composition can be included in the frame and maybe what the lighting is doing to the scene.
+In most instances the camera is automatic and handles all the technical details.
+Those actions can best be described as recognizing an interesting scene and photographing it, but there is more to photography than that.
+While the camera (be it film based, DSLR or cellphone) is designed to quickly do that job, often automatically, but it usually has a lot of additional capabilities.
+It has a number of tools that the photographer can employ to further interpret the scene.

-While there are a number of cameras that are so automated that you just point and shoot, most better cameras (cellphones too) have two primary controls; the shutter speed which specifically determines how sharp the image is when there is motion involved (either in the scene or the hand holding the camera) and the aperture which is the lenses opening that controls how much light gets in through the lens.
+While there are a number of cameras that are automated to just point and shoot, most better cameras (cellphones too) have additional controls; the shutter speed which specifically determines how sharp the image is when there is motion involved (either in the scene itself or with the hand holding the camera) and the aperture which is the lenses area that controls how much light gets in through the lens during the shutters opening.

 Shutter Speed is the measurement of how long a shutter is open in taking a photograph.
-To minimize problems involving motion that create blur in the image you can set faster shutter speeds that can reach 1/1000th of a second or even shorter.
-In very low light, shutters can stay open 1 second or even longer to get enough light.
+To minimize problems involving motion that create blur in the image you can set faster shutter speeds that can reach 1/1000th of a second or even faster.
+In very low light, shutters can stay open 1 second or even longer to get enough light to resolve the image.
 In cameras there are a series of shutter speeds with each step a doubling of the speed from the previous step.
-Typically they are 1 second, ½ second ¼, 1/8, 1/16, 1/30, 1/60, 1/125, 1/250, 1/500 of a second.
+Typically they are 1 second, ½ second ¼, 1/8, 1/16, 1/30, 1/60, 1/125, 1/250, 1/500th of a second.

 Aperture size or f-stop technically is a ratio of the focal length of the lens to the iris diameter that is controlling the amount of light and is expressed as a fraction.
 Think of the letter f as the numerator over the denominator number where the higher the denominator number the smaller the fraction and it looks like this f/ 1.4 where f/1.4 lets in twice as much light as f/2.8.
 The most common whole progression being f /1.4 , f /2.8, f /5.6, f /11, f/ 22 with some cameras also having half stops like f/16.
 Besides controlling the amount of light getting through the lens the f-stop also controls depth of field or how much of the depth through a scene is in good focus.

 Exposure or equivalents are called reciprocity.
-It’s the concept that combinations of shutter speed and f stops allow exactly the same amount of light into the camera when taking a picture. f/5.6 at 1/125th of a second is the same amount of light as f/11 at 1/60th of a second and the slower shutter speeds allow smaller apertures that create a greater depth of field.
+It’s the concept that combinations of shutter speed and f stops allow exactly the same amount of light into the camera when taking a picture. f/5.6 at 1/125th of a second is the same amount of light as f/11 at 1/60th of a second.
+The slower shutter speeds allow the photographer to set smaller apertures that create a greater depth of field.
+The selection is always a compromise between motion blur and reduced depth in focus.

 Playing around with shutter speeds and different f stops is the best way to appreciating what you can accomplish.
-Sometimes an image has more impact with deliberate motion blur and tracking a fast moving object with the camera while clicking the shutter at the same time will often provide great pictures.
-Setting slower shutter speeds also provides for shallow depth of field and that is a great way of focusing attention on a specific area in the scene.
+Sometimes an image has more impact with deliberate motion blur.
+Like tracking a fast moving object with the camera while clicking the shutter at the same time will often provide great pictures where to moving object is in focus while the background shows motion blur.
+Setting faster shutter speeds also provides for smaller depth of field and that is a great way of focusing attention on a specific area in the scene.

 To make use of these features in a digital camera or your cellphone requires that you understand how controlling shutter speed and aperture works in your device.
-Check the manual or do a device specific internet search and play with the controls.
+Check the manual or do a device specific internet search and start playing with those controls.

 Upping your iPhone game